Key takeaways:

 - Irrigation

-Pricing isn’t publicly available, but users report a minimum monthly fee between $125 and $398.
+ServiceTitan pricing isn’t publicly available, but users report a minimum monthly fee between $125 and $398.

-It works best for established mid- to large-sized home service businesses that have office staff, multiple field technicians, and a reliable flow of jobs.
+ServiceTitan works best for established mid- to large-sized home service businesses that have office staff, multiple field technicians, and a reliable flow of jobs.
+Unlike many of its competitors, it isn’t a great option for sole proprietors or small businesses.

 1. Jobber